 1.5) Space as an interval to indicate an extension between two or more bodies far apart, was used 3 times — in 3.2.6; 3.3.1; 10.4.1 —, as when Vitruvius speaks about the extension that must be left in between the structures of a temple or in between the columns: such is the meaning of ‘spatiis intercolumniorum’ translated by the English author as ‘intercolumniations’, that is, the distance between columns (3.3.1).

-1.6) Space as an interval of time was used 14 times throughout the text in the following occasions: 2.9.141; 5.
+1.6) Space as an interval of time was used 14 times in the text, specifically in the following occasions: 2.9.141; 5.
 Introduction.
 3; 5.
 Introduction 4; 8.2.9; 9.
 Introduction 15; 9.2.43; 9.3.12; 9.3.32; 9.3.33; 9.8.8; 9.8.9; 9.8.131; 9.8.132; 9.8.133.
-Here a couple of examples: ‘Larix (…) longo spatio tarde comburitur’ that is, ‘The larch (…) after a long time it slowly consumes away’ (2.9.141); or again: ‘brevi spatio fit frigida’ that is ‘in a short time (water) becomes cold’ (8.2.9).
+Here are a couple of examples: ‘Larix (…) longo spatio tarde comburitur’, which means ‘The larch (…) after a long time it slowly consumes away’ (2.9.141); or again: ‘brevi spatio fit frigida’ that is ‘in a short time (water) becomes cold’ (8.2.9).

-2.1) Space as geometrical area, surface or region, was used 11 times in the text: 1.6.131; 1.6.132; 1.6.133; 1.6.134; 4.4.1; 4.7.1; 4.7.3; 4.8.6; 6.2.5; 6.3.3; 9.8.102.
+2.1) Space as a geometrical area, surface or region, was used 11 times in the text: 1.6.131; 1.6.132; 1.6.133; 1.6.134; 4.4.1; 4.7.1; 4.7.3; 4.8.6; 6.2.5; 6.3.3; 9.8.102.
 Example: ‘quod erit spatium ab G ad H, erit spatium venti austri et partis meridianae’ that is ‘the space from G to H will belong to Auster and the South (winds)’ reports Vitruvius in his description about the subdivision of a geometric circular diagram — the wind rose — to express the distribution of the Winds (1.6.131-2).
 Within this category, I also consider the cases in which Vitruvius speaks about the space of buildings like temples, houses, arenas, and the likes, with an evident reference to dimensions, proportions, symmetry and reciprocal disposition of architectural elements, which can only be attained by means of geometrical and mathematical relations between the parts of a building.
 Example: ‘tertium, uti latitudo in quadrato paribus lateribus describatur inque eo quadrato diagonios linea ducatur, et quantum spatium habuerit ea linea diagonii, tanta longitudo atrio detur’, that is ‘the third (class of atriums is laid out) by using the width to describe a square figure with equal sides, drawing a diagonal line in this square, and giving the atrium the length of this diagonal line’ (6.3.3).

 It seems to me, this connotation of space is somewhat different from the previous one (2.1.42) and the others, which follow:

-There is another case in the context of an architectural explanation, where Vitruvius uses the term ‘spatium’ to draw a distinction between the horizontal plane, which defines a two-dimensional region — now described as ‘locus’ — and the vertical dimension — described as ‘spatium’.
-This is the passage: ‘non est alienum in angustis locis et in concluso spatio’, that is, ‘it is not improper, in narrow quarters or where the space is enclosed…’ (4.4.3).
-Again, I believe the English translation can be interpreted differently and closer to what I think is Vitruvius’s understanding of spatium-space in this occasion since the translator overlooks that Vitruvius is speaking about the same spatial/placial (environing) situation which results from ‘angustis locis’, that is a limited horizontal plane or region (the ground-floor) and — this ‘and’, which is a conjunction, is the Latin ‘et’, not the English ‘or’, used by Morgan, which means a disjunction or an alternative — the vertical dimension/extension, which is associated to that region and which Vitruvius refers to as ‘concluso spatio’ (in this way we are closer to the aforementioned interpretation at 5.5.1, where the horizontal dimensions defining an area, and the vertical dimension, defining the vertical closure above our heads, have two different names).
+In the context of an architectural explanation, there is another passage where Vitruvius employs the term ‘spatium’ to draw a distinction between the horizontal plane, which defines a two-dimensional region — referred to as ‘locus’ — and the vertical dimension — referred to as ‘spatium’.
+The passage reads: ‘non est alienum in angustis locis et in concluso spatio’, which translates to, ‘it is not improper, in narrow quarters or where the space is enclosed…’ (4.4.3).
+Again, in my opinion, the English translation can be reinterpreted to better align with what I think is Vitruvius’s understanding of spatium-space in this context, as the translator overlooks that Vitruvius is describing the same spatial/placial (environing) situation which results from ‘angustis locis’, a limited horizontal plane or region (the ground-floor) and — note the original Latin conjunction ‘et’, which has a different sense from the English disjunctive ‘or’, used by Morgan — the vertical dimension/extension associated with that region referred to as ‘concluso spatio’ (this interpretation is similar to the one mentioned at 5.5.1, where the horizontal dimensions define an area and the vertical dimension defines the vertical closure above our heads, two distinct names).

 3.1) Space as a figurative gap or cavity referred to existing objects or material, was used 9 times in the following passages: 2.1.5; 2.9.142; 4.2.4; 5.1.7; 5.12.3; 6.3.41; 10.8.2; 10.8.5; 10.11.2.
 Example: ‘aere implent spatia modiolorum’ that is‘filling the interiors (of the cymbals) with air’ (10.8.5).